Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Deity entries in the encyclopedia now display their portraits.
+- Players that are hostile to you will now be considered as your enemy, even if you don't have a hostile diplomatic stance towards them.

 * Scenarios
 - Added Karla and Thrahila as heroes to their respective tribes for the Haimdala's Progeny scenario.